KyllianBeguin/Fern/README.md

 # Fern
-A CSV Parser written in Ruste
+A CSV Parser written in Rust